How did you first become involved with Swift Youth Foundation?

 More about John...

-He is currently a Research Analyst at the Greater Phoenix Economic Council, where he helps strengthen and diversify the region’s economy through the attraction and retention of high-quality companies.
+He is currently a Downtown Redevelopment Specialist for the City of Chandler, Arizona, where he works to accelerate Downtown Chandler's growth and redevelopment.
 He was also a member of the 2017 Valley Leadership Advance cohort, a program for emerging leaders in Greater Phoenix.

-John is an avid sports fan, huge car guy, urban policy nerd, Phoenix evangelist, and is active in Arizona politics.
+John is an avid sports fan, huge car guy, urban policy nerd, Valley evangelist.
 He lives in Mike’s old house in Phoenix with his partner Haleigh and their cat, Sniffles.
 John is a determined adventurer – he’s played semi-professional tackle football in Tel Aviv, spent a month traversing the United States in his car, spent two summers living on Catalina Island, and is always looking for more.

 The Grilled Cheese Gazette features blog posts from Swift staff, volunteers, and community members!
 Contact Us if you're interested in contributing to our blog!